Alexandra Hamilton

 Community Education and Communications Coordinator

-Jane Moschetti has volunteered at TCFV on and off for four years, helping with general admin duties in the office, recently she looked after the TCFV Facebook page for 12 months and has been the magazine editor since September 2020.
-Jane is passionate about Community Education and the need to teach others about the long-term effects of child loss.
+Jane Moschetti has been a staff member at TCFV since August 2021.
+Before that, she volunteered from 2017, assisting with general office administration.
+In 2019, she took over managing the TCFV Facebook page and has served as the magazine editor since September 2020.
+Jane is deeply passionate about Community Education and raising awareness of the long-term impact of child loss.

-Jane’s oldest son Joseph passed away suddenly in his sleep in July 2016, he was 18 at the time.
-His death is recorded as unexplained.
-Jane has two other children who were 15 and 12 at the time.
+Jane’s eldest son, Joseph, passed away suddenly in his sleep in July 2016 at the age of 18.
+His death remains unexplained.
+At the time, her two other children were 15 and 12.

-In her spare time, Jane enjoys watching her children participate in soccer and netball, walking her two rescue dogs Lucy the Labrador and General the Greyhound, sewing, upcycling old furniture, reading, gardening, cycling, travel, and browsing through vintage and op shops.
+In her spare time, Jane enjoys walking her two rescue Greyhounds, General and Clive, going to the gym, sewing, upcycling old furniture, reading, gardening, planning holidays, watching her son’s soccer team, and browsing vintage and op shops with her daughter.

 Jesse Bendel